Cinnamon-Agency/template-nodejs/README.md

 Given that our codebase is written in TypeScript, we've adopted the "package-by-feature" structure as our preferred method.
 This approach not only maximizes our utilization of TypeScript's robust features but also facilitates seamless migration to a microservices architecture, should the need arise.
 By organizing our code in this manner, we enhance readability, maintainability, and scalability, ensuring that our development process remains efficient and adaptable to evolving requirements.

+Within the */src* directory, we house the definitions of Express routes, business logic, middleware functions, and configurations for third-party services.
+This centralized location serves as the core of our application, consolidating essential components such as routing logic, business operations, middleware implementations, and configurations for external services.
+By organizing these elements within the /src directory, we ensure clarity, maintainability, and ease of access for developers working on the project.

+*/api*
+*/config*
+*/interfaces*
+*/logger*
+*/middleware*
+*/routes*
+*/services*

 ## **Database and data structure** <a name="database"></a>

 Our choice of MySQL as the primary database, complemented by the TypeORM ORM, underscores our commitment to reliability and performance.
 By deliberately simplifying the number of tables within our database schema, we optimize the template for both ease of use and future scalability.
 This strategic approach not only enhances the template's flexibility but also accelerates development cycles and minimizes potential complexities associated with database management.
 Additionally, leveraging TypeORM facilitates seamless integration with TypeScript, further enhancing code maintainability and productivity for our development team.